Installing a raised deck

 Fasten the step stringer in place with countersunk 100mm screws, then repeat this process on the other outer edge of the stringer.
 To secure the unexposed sides, drill a skewed pilot hole on each side before screwing in a 100mm screw in each hole.

 Drill a final screw through the support frame and into the back of each step stringer, being careful to avoid the other screws that are already in place.

 Take a section of deck board and mark where the fascia will go.
 Use a set square to help you mark a clear line.

 Lining up with the mark, use the chalk line to extend this mark across the width of the steps.
-Then, measure from the far end of the deck to the chalk line and cut a deck board to length.
+Then measure from the far end of the deck to the chalk line and cut a deck board to length.

 Finishing the steps

-Adding fascia boards
+Adding fascia boards to a raised deck

-If you need to add an angled board because your garden is sloping then start by attaching packers to the main joist frame, this will give you something to secure the fascia onto.
+If you need to add an angled board because your garden is sloping then start by attaching packers to the main joist frame.
+This will give you something to secure the fascia onto.

 Measure the distance between the end of the angled board and the ground, when doing this remove 5mm as you don’t want the board to be touching the ground at any point.

 On the deck board you will be using as the fascia, mark where the full width board will end (this is where the angled section will begin) and where the angled board will end.